wallarm/product-documentation/docs/4.6/fast/onboarding/onboarding.md

     ![!The result of testing][img-results]

-    !!! info "Analyzing the vulnerability
+    !!! info "Analyzing the vulnerability"
         You can click on the value in the “Results” column of the test run to get some insights into the discovered vulnerability:

         ![!The detailed information about the vulnerability][img-detailed-results]